Kalinago: Medicine

+By the early twenty-first century, a combination of bush medicine and modern medicine was used by the Kalinago of Dominica.
+For example, various fruits and leaves are used to heal common ailments.
+For a sprain, oils from coconuts, snakes, and bay leaves are used to heal the injury.
+Formerly the Caribs used an extensive range of medicinal plant and animal products.

 Religion

 The Caribs are believed to have practiced polytheism.
 As the Spanish began to colonise the Caribbean area, they wanted to convert the natives to Catholicism.
 The Caribs destroyed a church of Franciscans in Aguada, Puerto Rico and killed five of its members, in 1579.

-Currently, the remaining Kalinago in Dominica practice parts of Catholicism through baptism of children.
-However, not all practice Christianity.
-Some Caribs worship their ancestors and believe them to have magical power over their crops.
-One strong religious belief Caribs possess is that Creoles practice a style of indigenous spirituality that has witchcraft-like elements.
-Creole people are Caribs mixed with those who settled the island.
-An example of said people are Dominican Creoles, who speak a mix of French and the native Carib language.

-Ancestral honor
+Representation

+In 1492, when Christopher Columbus arrived in the Caribbean, the Maipurean-speaking Taínos reportedly relayed stories of the Caribs' war-like nature and cannibalism to him.
+When he arrived in the Lesser Antilles in 1635, the French missionary Raymond Breton made ethnographic and linguistic notes on the "Caribs", which also informed many of the early stereotypes about the Kalinago.
+Other missionaries, such as Cesar de Rochefort, would refute the common conception of the Caribs as cannibals.

+Cannibalism

+Early European accounts describe the taking of human trophies and the ritual cannibalism of war captives among both Arawak and other Amerindian groups such as the Carib and Tupinambá, though the exact accuracy of cannibalistic reports still remains debated without skeletal evidence to support it.
+Scholars such as Hilary McD.
+Beckles have instead suggested that the stories of "vicious cannibals" may have comprised an "ideological campaign" against the Kalinago to justify "genocidal military expeditions" by European colonizers.

-The Island Carib word karibna meant "person", although it became the origin of the English word "cannibal".
-Among the Caribs karibna was apparently associated with ritual eating of war enemies.
-There is evidence supporting the taking of human trophies and the ritual cannibalism of war captives among both Arawak and other Amerindian groups such as the Carib and Tupinamba.
+The Island Carib word karibna meant "person", although it became the origin of the English word "cannibal" after Columbus shared stories of flesh-eating Kalinago, apparently heard from their historic Taíno enemies.
+Among the Caribs, karibna was apparently associated with ritual eating of war enemies.

-The Caribs had a tradition of keeping bones of their ancestors in their houses.
+The Caribs reportedly had a tradition of keeping bones of their ancestors in their houses.
 Missionaries, such as Père Jean Baptiste Labat and Cesar de Rochefort, described the practice as part of a belief that the ancestral spirits would always look after the bones and protect their descendants.
 The Caribs have been described by their various enemies as vicious and violent raiders.
 Rochefort stated they did not practice cannibalism.

-During his third voyage to North America in 1528, after exploring Florida, the Bahamas and the Lesser Antilles, Italian explorer Giovanni da Verrazzano was killed and is said to have been eaten by Carib natives on what is now Guadeloupe, near a place called Karukera (“island of beautiful waters”).
+During his third voyage to North America in 1528, after exploring Florida, the Bahamas and the Lesser Antilles, Italian explorer Giovanni da Verrazzano was killed and allegedly eaten by Carib natives on what is now Guadeloupe, near a place called Karukera ("island of beautiful waters").
 Historian William Riviere has described most of the cannibalism as related to war rituals.